Hello and welcome to Pam Goes Travelling!

 Back then, my concept of travelling would mean, taking short getaways to Bangkok or neighbouring countries for shopping and massages.
 For a more adventurous holiday, I would head to other parts of Asia such as Taiwan, Hong Kong and perhaps even Japan and Korea.
 Europe is something that was meant for a honeymoon but never beyond that.
 And that South America will be a place so far away that I would never even dream of going to.

 It is funny how life turns out to be least expected, isn’t it?

 It was in December 2011, I gifted myself a graduation trip for completing my Bachelor degree in Marketing and that trip steered me into a different mindset and set me off various adventures.

 I flew to Down Under to find my cousin who was living in Brisbane and also a friend who was then living in Canberra.
-At that time, I thought to be able to take a flight by myself was the most adult thing I have ever done!
+At that time, I thought taking a flight by myself was the most adult thing I have ever done!

-Little did I know that it was this 2 weeks holiday that changed my life FOREVER!
+Little did I know that it was this 2 weeks holiday changed my life FOREVER!